Nobaiha/EECS2311_Project_G4/README.md

 - JavaSE-1.8

 ## Installing & Running
-You can install the project in *two* ways.
+You can install the project on to Eclipse in *two* ways.

 **1.**
 - Fork the project.